fathi129/Credit_Risk_Analysis/README.md

 - Low-Risk Recall: 0.91
 - High-Risk F1 Score: 0.07
 - Low-Risk F1 Score: 0.95
+The balanced Accuracy is only 79%,The high_risk population has sensitivity of only 67% and precision 4%.
+Due to low number of low_risk population the sensitivity is 91% with 100% accuracy.

 ## EasyEnsembleClassifier
 This algorithm is known as EasyEnsemble.The classifier is an ensemble of AdaBoost learners trained on different balanced boostrap samples.
 The balancing is achieved by random under-sampling.After resampling the training data we get the following results:<br>